shraddhahulle/NexSpend-Expense-Tracker/README.md

 🚀 Demo Video

-🎥 Watch the NexSpend Demo:Click the thumbnail to view the full demo.
+🎥 Watch the NexSpend Demo:Click the thumbnail to view the full demo hosted on GitHub.

-(Replace VIDEO_ID with your actual YouTube video ID.)

 Alternatively, you can download the demo video directly: Download Demo Video

 ✨ Features